How Trucking Companies Can Improve Safety and Avoid Being Sued

 The sheer volume of regulations in the trucking industry makes it impossible to outline all of them in this article.
 The following is a list of some of the most significant pieces of federal regulation that have a major impact on trucking safety.

 Yearly/Random Drug Tests - The FMCSA mandates that many commercial truck drivers be tested for alcohol and drugs on both a scheduled and random basis.
 Federal regulations mandate that testing be performed for the following drugs: amphetamines, cocaine, crack, opiates, marijuana and phencyclidine, more commonly referred to as PCP.

 If a driver tests positive for any of the drugs mentioned above, or is found to have a blood alcohol content level of .02 percent or higher, then he or she is to be barred from driving a commercial truck or performing any other functions that are deemed "safety-sensitive" for at least 24 hours.
 Until that driver undergoes further testing, he or she will not be allowed to return to work.
 Drivers must also submit to mandatory drug testing before being hired.

-If an employer has a “reasonable suspicion” that a driver is using alcohol or drugs on the job, that employer is allowed to administer a drug test.
-The DOT requires that a certain percentage of a company’s truck drivers be randomly tested for drugs and alcohol every four months.
+If an employer has a reasonable suspicion that a driver is using alcohol or drugs on the job, that employer is allowed to administer a drug test.
+The DOT also requires that a certain percentage of a company's truck drivers be randomly tested for drugs and alcohol every four months.

-Cell Phone/Texting Ban – The DOT banned the use of hand-held cell phones by interstate truck drivers on Jan.
+Cell Phone/Texting Ban - The DOT banned the use of hand-held cell phones by interstate truck drivers on Jan.
 3, 2012, following up its ban on texting while driving that was enacted on Jan.
 26, 2010.
-One of the most dangerous things a driver can do is to talk or text while driving; even the slightest distraction, one lasting mere seconds, can cause a devastating accident.
+One of the most dangerous things a driver can do is to talk or text while driving.
+Even the slightest distraction, one lasting mere seconds, could cause a devastating accident.